khanhdang/homepage/about.md

 I was at [Smart Integrated Systems Laboratory](http://sis.uet.vnu.edu.vn/en) from 2011 to 2014 as a reseacher.
 I helped build VENGME, an ASIC H.264 encoder which is fully implemented on hardware.
 The project won the second position prize of Nhan Tai Dat Viet 2015 - the biggest annual ICT competition in Vietnam.

 I grew up in a small village in Hanoi, Vietnam.
-I graduate from [VNU University of Engineering and Technology](http://e.uet.vnu.edu.vn/) (bachelor degree) and [University of Paris Sud](http://www.u-psud.fr/en/index.html) (master degree).
+I graduated from [VNU University of Engineering and Technology](http://e.uet.vnu.edu.vn/) (bachelor degree) and [University of Paris Sud](http://www.u-psud.fr/en/index.html) (master degree).

 Want to talk?
 Feel free to [email](mailto:khanh.n.dang@ieee.org) me.
 #### Projects